Zahid Beg

 Zahid Beg is an Indian politician who served as a Member of the 16th Uttar Pradesh Legislative Assembly from Bhadohi from 2012 to 2017 and re-elected in 2022.
 His father Late Yusuf Beg was elected as a Member of parliament to Lok Sabha from the Mirzapur and was Indian labour leader who served as the Vice President of Hind Mazdoor Kisan Panchayat.

+Zahid Jamal Beg (also spelled Zahid Baig) is an Indian politician and a member of the Samajwadi Party.
+He serves as a Member of the Legislative Assembly (MLA) from the Bhadohi constituency in Uttar Pradesh.